Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Introduction

 \subsection{Contributions}

-We consider wireless communications between two parallel planar arrays in a three-dimensional (3D) scattered medium and provide an approximated Fourier plane-wave series expansion of the electromagnetic channel, which may be regarded as the asymptotic Karhunen-Loeve expansion of a spatially-stationary random electromagnetic channel when $L/\lambda\gg 1$.
-It is based on the Fourier spectral representation of a random process (e.g.,~\cite{VanTreesBook}), which yields asymptotically uncorrelated complex-Gaussian random coefficients whose statistics are completely determined by their variances.
-These have an intuitive physical interpretation as being the strenghts of the angular coupling between the source and receive arrays and can thus be measured accordingly.
-They are determined by the joint propagation characteristics at both ends.
-Physically, the provided model finds its applicability even in the near-field region, as it does not rely on the electromagnetic far-field assumption, but is rather built upon the physics fundamentals of wave propagation~\cite{PizzoIT21}.
+We consider wireless communications between two parallel planar arrays in a three-dimensional (3D) arbitrary scattered medium and provide {a continuous description of wireless propagation through an approximated \emph{Fourier plane-wave series expansion} of an electromagnetic random channel.} The provided model complies with the physics of wave propagation and incorporates spatial correlation effects due to directionality of the field generated by the scattering.
+It is based on a discretization of the Fourier spectral representation of stationary electromagnetic random fields provided in~\cite{PizzoIT21}, which asymptotically yields a continuum of uncorrelated and circularly-symmetric, complex-Gaussian random coefficients.
+For finite $L/\lambda$ values, only a subset of these coefficients carries the essential channel information, thus revealing the quantized nature of the physical world.
+The variances of these coefficients fully describe the field statistically and have an intuitive physical interpretation, as being the strengths of the angular coupling between the source and receive arrays, which can thus be measured accordingly.
+They are determined by the joint propagation characteristics at both link ends. {Precisely, the provided channel description can be regarded as the Karhunen-Loeve expansion of a stationary electromagnetic random field as $L/\lambda\gg 1$.}